TEAC 3019 Numeracy and Mathematics in Years 3-6

 - Evaluate student learning against curriculum requirements by interpreting student work samples, practising consistent and comparable judgements, and explain the importance of timely and appropriate feedback for student learning;

-- Demonstrate knowledge and understanding of teaching and assessment strategies for differentiating teaching and learning experiences in mathematics to meet the specific needs of students across the full range of abilities.
+- Apply teaching and assessment strategies for differentiating teaching and learning experiences in mathematics to meet the specific needs of students across the full range of abilities.

 - Implementation of the NSW K-10 Mathematics syllabus across all strands, with particular focus on the Working Mathematically strand